Twinbeech Capital LP Makes New $409,000 Investment in Agilent Technologies, Inc. (NYSE:A)

-Twinbeech Capital LP acquired a new position in Agilent Technologies, Inc. (NYSE:A) during the fourth quarter, according to the company in its most recent filing with the SEC.
-The fund acquired 3,454 shares of the medical research company’s stock, valued at approximately $409,000.
+Twinbeech Capital LP bought a new position in Agilent Technologies, Inc. (NYSE:A) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 3,454 shares of the medical research company’s stock, valued at approximately $409,000.

-A number of other hedge funds have also recently modified their holdings of A. Zurich Insurance Group Ltd FI increased its position in shares of Agilent Technologies by 6.2% in the 4th quarter.
-Zurich Insurance Group Ltd FI now owns 712,533 shares of the medical research company’s stock worth $84,428,000 after purchasing an additional 41,742 shares during the last quarter.
-Freedman Financial Associates Inc. bought a new stake in shares of Agilent Technologies in the 4th quarter worth about $51,000.
-Baker Avenue Asset Management LP increased its position in shares of Agilent Technologies by 13.0% in the 4th quarter.
-Baker Avenue Asset Management LP now owns 23,217 shares of the medical research company’s stock worth $2,751,000 after purchasing an additional 2,666 shares during the last quarter.
-Canada Pension Plan Investment Board increased its position in shares of Agilent Technologies by 59.0% in the 4th quarter.
-Canada Pension Plan Investment Board now owns 74,167 shares of the medical research company’s stock worth $8,788,000 after purchasing an additional 27,531 shares during the last quarter.
-Finally, Advisor Partners LLC increased its position in shares of Agilent Technologies by 3.7% in the 4th quarter.
-Advisor Partners LLC now owns 13,159 shares of the medical research company’s stock worth $1,559,000 after purchasing an additional 465 shares during the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in A. Jacobi Capital Management LLC increased its position in shares of Agilent Technologies by 80.0% in the 4th quarter.
+Jacobi Capital Management LLC now owns 225 shares of the medical research company’s stock worth $27,000 after purchasing an additional 100 shares during the last quarter.
+Fieldpoint Private Securities LLC bought a new stake in shares of Agilent Technologies during the 4th quarter valued at about $31,000.
+Truehand Inc bought a new stake in shares of Agilent Technologies during the 4th quarter valued at about $33,000.
+Your Advocates Ltd. LLP bought a new stake in shares of Agilent Technologies during the 4th quarter valued at about $35,000.
+Finally, Sterling Financial Planning Inc. bought a new stake in shares of Agilent Technologies during the 4th quarter valued at about $48,000.

 The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 28th.
 Stockholders of record on Tuesday, April 6th will be paid a dividend of $0.194 per share.
 The ex-dividend date is Monday, April 5th.
 This represents a $0.78 annualized dividend and a dividend yield of 0.61%.
 Agilent Technologies’s dividend payout ratio (DPR) is 23.78%.